harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 Random Access Memory, or RAM, is in the middle layer of the memory hierarchy.
 Slower and cheaper than cache, but faster and more expensive than hard disks.

-RAM is not a static storage device, which means all data stored in RAM will be lost after powering off.
+RAM is volatile storage device; this measn all data stored in RAM will be lost after powering off.

-When computers are executing some program stored in SSD, it will first load all instructions and data into RAM.
+When computers are executing some program stored in SSD, it will first load all instructions and data into RAM for faster retrieval.
 The exact behaviour will depend on operating system.

 <!-- TODO: DDR, SDDR, GDDR, etc -->